decimalst/DMBench/README.md

 python benchmark_outline.py
 ```

+This will write model responses to a `report/` directory, creating one `Q###.txt`
+file for each question.
+Use the `--output-dir` argument to change where the
+files are stored.

 The script loads all questions, queries the model, and prints placeholder scores.
 Implement `LMStudioClient.generate` and `grade` to perform real evaluations.

 ## Tests